Northern Arizona University: College of Education

 The college also houses the Diné Dual Language Teachers Professional Development Project that works with teachers with proficiency in the Diné (Navajo) language and high academic achievement to meet licensing requirements for teachers who work in language instruction education programs.

-College of Engineering, Informatics, and Applied Sciences
+Steve Sanghi College of Engineering

-The College of Engineering, Informatics, and Applied Sciences is NAU's newest college.
-Within CEIAS are 19 undergraduate majors, 5 minors, 13 master's, and 5 doctoral programs.
+The Steve Sanghi College of Engineering was named for Steve Sanghi after his $10 million donation to the college in 2024.
+Within Sanghi are 19 undergraduate majors, 5 minors, 13 master's, and 5 doctoral programs.
 The college includes schools and departments for: